JasonLocklin/Dissertation/Prisms/Introduction.md

 progress in the search, for instance.
-While patients do not seem to have trouble discerning the stimulus types used in visual search, eye-tracking research has demonstrated that even young, healthy, individuals can ocassionally fixate, or even interact with targets, but still fail to identify them [@Rich2008,
+While patients do not seem to have trouble discerning the stimulus types used in visual search, eye-tracking research has demonstrated that even young, healthy, individuals can occasionally fixate, or even interact with targets, but still fail to identify them [@Rich2008,
 @Solman2011], so reduced perceptual judgment can play a role in diminished search performance.
 That diminished performance could